manifold-systems/manifold/docs/docs.md

 **Java 9 or later Notes**

 If you are using **Java 9 or later** with `module-info` files you must declare dependencies to the manifold jars you are using.
-For example, if you are using `manifold-all.jar`:
+For example, if you are using `manifold-all.jar`, your `module-info.java` file should have the following `requires`:
 ```java
 module your.module.name {
   requires manifold.all;    // the manifold-all jar file